C-Chads/tinygl/README.md

 NEW FUNCTIONS

-# glSetEnableSpecular(int shouldenablespecular);
+### glSetEnableSpecular(int shouldenablespecular);

 Allows you to configure specular rendering.
 Turn it off if you want to use GL_LIGHTING but don't plan on using specular lighting. it will save cycles.

-# glGetTexturePixmap(int text, int level, int* xsize, int* ysize)
+### glGetTexturePixmap(int text, int level, int* xsize, int* ysize)

 Allows the user to retrieve the raw pixel data of a texture, for their own modification.

-# glDrawText(const unsigned char* text, int x, int y, unsigned int pixel)
+### glDrawText(const unsigned char* text, int x, int y, unsigned int pixel)

 Draws a pre-made 8x8 font to the screen.
 You can change its displayed size with...

-# glTextSize(GLTEXTSIZE mode)
+### glTextSize(GLTEXTSIZE mode)

 Set size of text drawn to the buffer in aforementioned function.

-# glPlotPixel(int x, int y, unsigned int pixel)
+### glPlotPixel(int x, int y, unsigned int pixel)

 Plot pixel directly to the buffer.

-FIXED BUGS FROM THE ORIGINAL!
+## FIXED BUGS FROM THE ORIGINAL!

-  TinyGL 0.4 had incorrect color interpolation and issues with GL_FLAT, causing the hello world triangle to look rather... wrong.
+TinyGL 0.4 by Bellard had incorrect color interpolation and issues with GL_FLAT, causing the hello world triangle to look rather... wrong.
 Additionally, per vertex color is just cool.

 It's fixed.

-FULLY COMPATIBLE WITH RGBA!
+## FULLY COMPATIBLE WITH RGBA!

 The library is now configured properly for RGBA rendering.

+# Here is the old description of TinyGL, saved for historical/attribution purposes:

-General Description:
+### General Description:
 --------------------

 TinyGL is intended to be a very small implementation of a subset of